prometheus/docs/content/docs/introduction/glossary.md

 ### Instance

-An individually scraped target, usually corresponding to a single process.
+A source of metrics than can be scraped, usually corresponding to a single process.

 ### Job

-A collection of instances of the same type, for example replicated for scalability or reliability, is called a job.
+A collection of targets with the same purpose, for example a group of like processes replicated for scalability or reliability, is called a job.

 ### Notification